-The college has an interoffice mail service for official college mail only.
+The college has an inter-office mail service for official college mail only.
 The college's mailing address and service should not be used for personal or unauthorized use.
 The mailroom is located in the Business Office.
 The mail is processed at 2:00 p.m.
-Monday - Thursday, 11:00 a.m., Friday.
-Outgoing mail should be delivered to the Business Office Monday - Thursday prior to 2:00 p.m., and prior to 11:00 a.m. on Friday.
-If you are planning on having a large mailing, please notify Kelly Taylor in the Business Office (x8249) in advance so that she can review bulk mail procedures for your mailing.
+Monday through Thursday, 11:00 a.m.
+Friday.
+Outgoing mail should be delivered to the Business Office Monday through Thursday prior to 2:00 p.m. and 11:00 a.m. on Friday.
+If you are planning on having a large mailing, please notify Kelly Taylor in the Business Office (x8249) in advance so that she has adequate time to prepare for the cost and the handling of your mailing.

 TCL has daily UPS service for packages.
-Packages must be brought to Building 3 to complete the online tracking/label process by 3:00 p.m. for a package pick-up that day.
+Packages must be brought to Building 3 to complete the online tracking/label process by 3:00 p.m. for a mail/package pick-up that day.